 JUDITH HAMANN

-Judith Hamann is a cellist and performer/composer from Narrm/Birraranga/Melbourne, in so-called Australia.
-They have “long been recognised as one of Australia’s foremost contemporary-music cellists” (RealTime Arts) and as a composer who “destroys the fiction of the musician who lives and works outside conventional parameters and puts in its place a series of compositions that are fundamentally humane” (Louise Grey, WIRE Magazine).
-Their work encompasses performance, improvisation, electro-acoustic composition, field recording, electronics, site specific generative work, and micro-tonal systems in a deeply considered process based, or even ‘nomadic’ approach to creative practice.
+Judith Hamann is a composer/performer/improviser born in Australia who lives and works in Berlin.
+Described as an “extraordinary Australian cellist” (the Guardian), and as a composer who “destroys the fiction of the musician who lives and works outside conventional parameters and puts in its place a series of compositions that are fundamentally humane” (Louise Grey, WIRE Magazine), their work encompasses performance, improvisation, electro-acoustic composition, field recording, electronics, site specific generative work, and micro-tonal systems in a deeply considered process based, or even ‘nomadic’ approach to creative practice.

 Currently their work is focused on an examination of expressions and manifestations of 'shaking’ in solo performance practice, a collection of new works for cello and humming, and ongoing research surrounding ‘collapse’ and the ‘de-mastering’ of instrumental practice.

 Judith has studied contemporary classical repertoire with renowned cellists including Charles Curtis and Séverine Ballon, as well as developing a strong practice in improvisation and sonic arts through collaborative projects both in Australia and internationally.
-They have worked with artists and ensembles including Australian Art Orchestra, Oren Ambarchi, Dennis Cooper, ELISION ensemble, Sarah Hennies, Graham Lambkin, Alvin Lucier, Toshimaru Nakamura, The Necks, Áine O’Dwyer, Stephen O’Malley, Eliane Radigue, Wadada Leo Smith, Ilan Volkov, Tashi Wada, La Monte Young and Marian Zazeela.
-Judith is a member of Golden Fur, Hammers Lake, The Argonaut String Quartet, the Harmonic Space Orchestra, and has duo projects with Rosalind Hall, Anthea Caddy, and Lori Goldston.
+Judith enjoys thinking and working with other artists which includes Marja Ahti, Joshua Bonnetta, Dennis Cooper, Pascale Criton, Charles Curtis, Lori Goldston, Sarah Hennies, Yvette Janine Jackson, Anike Joyce Sadiq, Éliane Radigue, and La Monte Young.
+Judith is a member of Golden Fur, the Harmonic Space Orchestra, Yvette Janine Jackson’s Radio Opera Workshop, and has duo projects with Anthea Caddy, James Rushford, Sholto Dobie, and Lori Goldston.

-Judith has performed or composed music released on labels including Blank Forms, Black Truffle, Saltern, Pogus, Another Timbre, Caduc, and Marginal Frequency.
+Judith has performed or composed music released on labels including Blank Forms, Black Truffle, Longform Editions, Saltern, Pogus, Another Timbre, SUPERPANG and Marginal Frequency.

 Judith holds a Doctor of Musical Arts from UC San Diego, majoring in contemporary cello performance.